LeeMorinUCF/QMB3311S22/demo_02_PP_Ch_03_Functions_Memory/README.md

 4298223064

 ```
-Even functions are objects in memory and are assiggned to locations in memory.
+Even functions are classified as objects in memory and
+are assigned to locations in memory.
 ```python
 >>> id(abs)
 4297868712